octobercms/docs/backend-forms.md

-## Controller Configuration

-Form behavior is a controller modifier used for easily adding Form functionality to a page.
+`Form behavior` is a controller modifier used for easily adding Form functionality to a page.
 Form behavior depends on field definitions and a model class.

-### Basic structure
+#### Basic structure

 The configuration is defined in YAML format, an example looks like this: